armel/M5HamRadio/README.md

 Using a plain text editor, you will create a file that should have the `.ini` extension.
 For example `IC705BT.ini` if you plain to use an IC-705, connected by Bluetooth.

-And now, here is what you will put in this `IC705BT.ini` :
+And now, here is what you will put in this `IC705BT.ini`.
+Of course, **take the time to adapt the values to your use** :

 ```
 ; Icom Config